Not all patients present the same.

-There appear to be two types of clinical presentation.
-The first and most common type is relapsing and remitting, and is characterized by acute stroke-like episodes with transient focal neurologic deficits.
+There are two types of clinical presentation: The first and most common type is relapsing and remitting, and it is characterized by acute stroke-like episodes with transient focal neurological deficits.
 The NIH refers to this first type as “vasculitic.”

-The second type of HE/SREAT is more insidious in onset, and tends to be progressive.
+The second, less common presentation of HE/SREAT is more insidious in onset, and tends to be progressive.
 It can result in dementia, and psychosis.

 Many patients display an overlap in symptoms between the two types.